Nantwich: Nantwich Mill

 The presence of a watermill south of Nantwich Bridge was noted in 1228 and again about 1363, through the cutting of a mill race or leat and creation of an upstream weir.
 The resulting Mill Island was ascribed to the 16th century, possibly after the original mill was destroyed in the 1583 Great Fire of Nantwich.

 In the mid-17th century, the mill was acquired by local landowners, the Cholmondeleys, who retained it until the 1840s.
 Originally a corn mill, it became a cotton mill (Bott's Mill) from 1789 to 1874, but reverted to being a corn mill and was recorded as such on the Ordnance Survey First Edition map of Nantwich in 1876.
-About 1890, a turbine was installed to replace the water wheel.
+A turbine was installed in about 1890 to replace the water wheel.

 The mill was demolished in the 1970s after a fire and then landscaped, with further stabilisation of the mill foundations in 2008.
 Today it forms part of a riverside park area.
 Proposals, so far unfollowed, have been made for small-scale hydropower generation using the mill race.
 Nantwich Mill Hydro Generation Ltd was incorporated in April 2009, but dormant in December 2016.

 Brine baths

 Nantwich's brine springs were used for spa or hydrotherapy purposes at two locations: the central Snow Hill swimming pool inaugurated in 1883, where the open-air brine pool is still in use, and the Brine Baths Hotel, standing in 70 acres (28 ha) of parkland south of the town from the 1890s to the mid-20th century.
 The hotel was originally a mansion, Shrewbridge Hall, built for Michael Bott (owner of Nantwich Mill) in 1828.
 It was bought by Nantwich Brine and Medicinal Baths Company in 1883, extended and opened as a hotel in 1893, with "a well-appointed suite of brine and medicinal baths," – also described as the "strongest saline baths in the world".
 These were used to treat patients with ailments that included gout, rheumatism, sciatica and neuritis, using two suites of baths.

 The hotel's grounds included gardens, tennis courts, a nine-hole golf course and a bowling green.
-The last survives today under the Nantwich Park Road Bowling Club founded in 1906.
+The last survives today as the Nantwich Park Road Bowling Club founded in 1906.

 The hotel served as an auxiliary hospital during the First World War.
 In the Second World War it became an army base and then accommodated WAAF personnel.
 It closed as a hotel in 1947 and in 1948 became a convalescent home for miners.
 In 1952 that closed and the building was unsuccessfully put up for sale and demolished in 1959.
 The grounds were later developed for housing – the Brine Baths Estate – and schools (Brine Leas School and Weaver Primary School).